cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 #### GDAL Options

-In most situations the default `gdal_translate` settings will be sufficient to upload the data but sometimes some extra options need to be supplied.
+In most situations the default `gdal_translate` settings will be sufficient to upload the data but sometimes some extra options need to be supplied. [:open_file_folder:](#value-by-file-name)
 These can be specified within an `"gdalTranslateOptions"` object (previously just called `"options"`) under the following keys:

 ##### `"sridIn"`